nikitavoloboev/data/meta/my-mind.md

 Aside from this wiki.
 I also heavily use and update my mind maps.
 There are many mind maps I have made and they are all connected in a way that makes sense to me.

-You can see see all these mind maps I have made [here](https://my.mindnode.com/myLVaRLKytoTYBLshxGzzb75MN9cyGHbQBgaVVPp#1056.9,-8.3,-2).
+You can see all these mind maps I have made [here](https://my.mindnode.com/myLVaRLKytoTYBLshxGzzb75MN9cyGHbQBgaVVPp#1056.9,-8.3,-2).

 # Why I made them